 Are non-molestation orders being used fraudulently?

-The Guardian has recently reported that the charity, Families Need Fathers, are alleging non-molestation orders are being exploited and used…
+It has been reported that the charity, Families Need Fathers, are alleging non-molestation orders are being exploited and used fraudulently.

 The Guardian has recently reported that the charity, Families Need Fathers, are alleging non-molestation orders are being exploited and used fraudulently, often by mothers, to obtain legal aid for private family disputes relating to children.